 Next is build quality and handling, where the T7i naturally has some compromises.
 However, on balance, it includes some nice features that make up for a lot of what it lacks.

 The first time you handle the Canon T7i / 800D, you may be surprised at how good the build quality is.
 Although the T7i doesn’t measure up to some of Canon’s higher-end crop sensor DSLRs, like the 80D or 7D Mark II, it still feels quite sturdy in-hand.
-The grip is deep enough to hold relatively easily, which is not always the case with entry-level cameras, especially competing mirrorless options.
+The grip is deep enough to hold relatively easily, which is not always the case with entry-level cameras, especially with comparable mirrorless options.

 In terms of weather sealing, the T7i definitely doesn’t have Canon’s highest-end protection from the elements.
-You should be able to use the T7i in a light rain without any problems, but I wouldn’t want to unpack it in the middle of the storm.
+You should be able to use the T7i in light rain without any problems, but I wouldn’t want to unpack it in the middle of the storm.
 This is more out of an abundance of caution than anything else; even DSLR cameras without weather sealing still do surprisingly well in tough conditions.

 Some parts of the Canon T7i do feel a bit on the cheap side, such as a few of its buttons, which are somewhat plasticky.
 The SD card slot’s door on the side of the camera also wobbles a bit, and it doesn’t spring open in the same way that it does on most DSLRs.
 However, these are minor notes, and not unexpected for a sub-$800 camera.